nginx-clojure/nginx-clojure.github.io/Configuration.md

     ###for groovy, you should append groovy runtime jar
     jvm_options "-Djava.class.path=#{my_jar_root}/nginx-clojure-0.2.7.jar";

+    ###or we can put jars in some directories, e.g. jars-dir1, jars-dir2
+    ###so that all jars/sub directories from these directories will be appended the jvm classpath
+    jvm_options "-Djava.ext.dirs=jars-dir1:jars-dir2"

     ###uncomment next two line to define jvm heap memory
     #jvm_options "-Xms1024m";
     #jvm_options "-Xmx1024m";